daixijun/mc-docs.zh-cn/articles/azure-signalr/signalr-quickstart-azure-signalr-service-arm-template.md

 $serviceName = Read-Host -Prompt "Enter a name for the new Azure SignalR Service"
 $serviceLocation = Read-Host -Prompt "Enter an Azure region (for example, chinanorth2) for the service"
 $resourceGroupName = Read-Host -Prompt "Enter a name for the new resource group to contain the service"
-$resourceGroupRegion = Read-Host -Prompt "Enter an Azure region (for example, centralus) for the resource group"
+$resourceGroupRegion = Read-Host -Prompt "Enter an Azure region (for example, chinaeast2) for the resource group"

 $priceTier = Read-Host -Prompt "Enter the pricing tier (Free_F1 or Standard_S1)"
 $unitCapacity = Read-Host -Prompt "Enter the number of SignalR units (1, 2, 5, 10, 20, 50, or 100)"